 Additionally, the West Terrace Capital Improvement Project is intended to eliminate retention pond overflow, standing water on the roadways and sidewalks, ice ponds, and reduce private property damage due to uncontained stormwater and groundwater surfacing.
 The project is based on a West Terrace Stormwater study and utilizes 5.5 million in Federal American Rescue Plan (ARP) funds designated to Spokane County.
-The first phase involves conveyance piping meant to carry stormwater away from the neighborhood.
-The second phase will bring the individual connections to the east along Richland and connecting to the Blackberry Street/Barberry Avenue/ Strawberry Street/Raspberry Avenue/Fruitvale Road area, as well as Crystal Meadow Pond and the Fairways Golf Course northwest pond in separate pipes (see Figure 1.
+The first phase, starting Fall 2022, involves conveyance piping meant to carry stormwater away from the neighborhood.
+The second phase will bring the individual connections to the east along Richland and connecting to the Blackberry Street/Barberry Avenue/ Strawberry Street/Raspberry Avenue/Fruitvale Road area, as well as Crystal Meadow Pond and the

+Fairways Golf Course northwest pond in separate pipes (see Figure 1.
 Below).
+Please see Appendix A for the Stormwater six-year and 20-year financing plan.